boisei0/aiotumblr/docs/source/public.rst

    :type reblog_info: bool or None
    :param notes_info: Indicates whether to return notes information (specify true or false).
 Returns note count and note metadata.
    :type notes_info: bool or None
-   :param filter: Specifies the post format to return, other than HTML: `text` – Plain text, no HTML; `raw` – As entered by the user (no post-processing); if the user writes in Markdown, the Markdown will be returned rather than HTML
+   :param filter\_: Specifies the post format to return, other than HTML: `text` – Plain text, no HTML; `raw` – As entered by the user (no post-processing); if the user writes in Markdown, the Markdown will be returned rather than HTML
-   :type filter: str or None
+   :type filter\_: str or None
    :param before: Returns posts published earlier than a specified Unix timestamp, in seconds.
    :type before: int or None
    :return: API response for get_blog_posts